xianyuxmu/xianyuxmu.github.io/_posts/2016-08-05-book-It-s-Okay-to-Be-the-Boss.md

 ---
 layout: post
-title: "It's Okay to Be the Boss"
+title: It's Okay to Be the Boss
 date: 2016-08-05 12:50:24 +0800
 categories:
 - Reading